s33dunda/RogueNode/docs/player-action-howtos/README.md

 - [Async Commands](./async-commands.md) — Deferred operations that schedule background work before replying to the player.
 - [AI-Driven Commands](./ai-commands.md) — Agent-backed command flows that integrate caching, threading, and mission validation.

-## Best Practices
+## Backend Patterns

+These player action HOWTOs reference general Convex backend patterns:

-- **[Transaction Atomicity](./transaction-atomicity.md)** — **CRITICAL**: How to ensure true atomicity in mutations.
-Avoid sub-transactions that break atomicity guarantees.
+- **[Transaction Atomicity](../convex-howtos/transaction-atomicity.md)** — **CRITICAL**: How to ensure true atomicity in mutations.
+This is a core Convex pattern that applies to all backend development.
 Required reading before implementing any command with multiple database operations.
+- **[Batch Operations](../convex-howtos/batch-operations.md)** — Performance optimization pattern for processing multiple items efficiently while maintaining atomicity.

+See `docs/convex-howtos/` for all backend patterns.

 ## Getting Started